emacsmirror/inhibit-mouse/README.md

 Some may suggest that the author could modify the touchpad settings at the OS level.
 However, he prefers not to disable the touchpad entirely, as it remains useful in other applications, such as web browsers.

+### Is there an alternative package that utilizes `input-decode-map`?

+Daniel Radetsky, the original poster, developed a similar package that deactivates the mouse using `input-decode-map`.
+Coincidentally, we had the same idea at about the same time.
+You can find his package [here](https://github.com/dradetsky/ignore-mouse).

 ## Author and License

 The `inhibit-mouse` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.